cmeng-git/atalk-android/README.md

   These libraries sources include: opus, speex and ogg

 ## Feedback and Contributions
-Cannot found an UI language and would like to help; translate the content in [strings.xml](https://github.com/cmeng-git/atalk-android/blob/master/art/values-xlate/strings.xml).
-Create a pull request or forward the file to the developer.
+Cannot found an UI language and would like to help; translate the content in [strings.xml](https://github.com/cmeng-git/atalk-android/blob/master/art/values-xlate/strings.xml).<br/>Create a pull request or forward the file to the developer.

 If you have found bug, wish for new feature, or have other questions, [file an issue](https://github.com/cmeng-git/atalk-android/issues).